nabijaczleweli/cargo-update/man/cargo-install-update-config.md

 ## EXAMPLES

-  `cargo install-update-config -t nightly -d 0 -f log -f colour clippy`
+  `cargo install-update-config -t nightly -d 0 -f log -f colour -v ~2.3 clippy`

     Set clippy to be compiled with the nightly toolchain without default features, with log and colour features.